tanat44/tanat44.github.io/post/booksiread.md

 I wish to keep this list alive by updating anytime I finish one book.
 The most recent ones are on top, ordered by finishing dates.

 ---
+### **The Unknown Kimi Raikkonen**
+*Racing, Read in June 2022*

+I picked up this book because it's cheap and at that time he was about to quit F1.
+On the TV, Kimi has a very distict personalities compared to other driver -- more towards on bullshit talk.
+This book is a bit different from other racing biography books that I have read.
+All of the other ones, so far, are written by the F1 reporters or the person himself.
+Those books offer more inside view of prople in this industry whilst this book is written by a fiction writer.
+From a non-F1 fan perspective, story is described in a normal fashion.
+It's more of what this profession is like.

+When I was studying Master, I had one Finish friend.
+I recently transitted in Finland, saw the Moomin cafe, walk passed shops in the airport that made me feel like Japanese-styled European - simple minimal styling.
+Kimi is another story appended to my Finish story collection.

+---
+### **Thinking, Fast and Slow, Daniel Kahneman**
+*Psychology, Read in May 2022*

+How could you skip a book of the Noble prize?
+Of course, whatever from Nobel prize has such an illusion but the only way to judjudgeege by yourself whether it's an illusion or something meaningful is by experiencing it.
+This is one of the book that takes me the longest to finish, so much so that I would like to add ... slow (reading) ... to the title.
+I carried it to many places / countries I have been visiting in the past year - USA / Sweden / Netherland / many more provinces in Thailand.
+It's a very good sleeping pill while I am on the airplane -- just because the content is so so heavy.
+I am glad that I finished it now and it worths reading.

+Almost every second page there are mental experiment for the reader to work out.
+Most of the time you are given 2 choices to choose in different situations.
+It's easy to skip the mental experimenting part and jump to the summary paragraph but as I have some background in probability (Math), I take time with pen and paper to really use the System 2 (analytic part of the brain) to compute the resulting chances before making decision.
+Most probably I found my conflicting self as explained through out the book.

+I initially thought that I wouldn't read the appendix -- two academic papers written in an even smaller characters.
+I started looking at it after finishing the last chapter and giving a try.
+I was hooked up by the nature of hournal paper which is very concise and it recaps the whole thought of this book well.
+I don't think I would be impressed reading these two journals without going through the book because they are totally different kind of sciences that I got used to.

+We human are every emotional (explained as System 1 brain) rather than than rational / logical (System 2 thinking) but that is how we differ ourselves from computer, I think.
+This book is highly recommended.
+Only I learn more about Psychology of human beings, I also go to refresh my knowledge on probability theory.

+---
 ### **Surrounded by idiots, Thomas Erikson**
 *Psychology, Read in April 2022*